City ranking guide

 How Toronto comparison pages are built

 Searchers may use broad superlative language, but BestRealEstateAgents.ca treats these pages as consumer comparison guides.
-The site favors source-supported profile fields, visible caveats, correction paths, and practical interview prompts.
+The site favors supported profile fields, visible caveats, correction paths, and practical interview prompts.

 Profile completeness

-Structured fields such as service areas, specialties, languages, and property types are useful only when they are submitted or source-supported.
+Structured fields such as service areas, specialties, languages, and property types are useful only when they are submitted, public, or editorially reviewed.

 Source visibility